hschlichter/nvim/README.md

-# nvim
-My Neovim configuration
+# NeoVim configuration
+This is my nvim configuration.

+It should be cloned into `.config/nvim`.
+Run `:PackerUpdate` after first open.